Supporters trust calls for Man United’s potential takeover to be concluded

 INEOS owner Sir Jim Ratcliffe quickly followed, with both parties making trips to Manchester last month to visit the club and speak to the senior hierarchy.

-Elliott Investment Management has reportedly made an offer and Finnish businessman Thomas Zilliacus also says he has made a bid.
+Elliott Investment Management has reportedly made an offer and Thomas Zilliacus also said he made a bid, only for the Finnish businessman to announce on Wednesday he was withdrawing from the process.